-Significance: The High Velocity Air Erosion Test measures the effect of a very high speed air stream upon fireresistive materials in plenums during extreme service conditions, and evaluates the resistance to dusting, flaking, spalling and delamination of the fire-resistive material.
+Significance: The High Velocity Air Erosion Test measures the effect of a very high speed air stream upon fire-resistive materials in plenums during extreme service conditions, and evaluates the resistance to dusting, flaking, spalling and delamination of the fire-resistive material.

 The test was conducted in accordance with ASTM E-859 "Air Erosion of Sprayed Fire-Resistive Materials Applied to Structural Members."
+The tested velocity was more than twice that specified in ASTM E-859.

-Results: Monokote[®] Type Z-106/G, when subjected to tangential air stream of a velocity of 2,640 ft./min. or 30.0 m.p.h.
-[805 m/min. or 48.3 Km/hr.], resulted in a weight loss of 0.000 grams at one hour, 0.000 grams during the next 5 hours, and 0.000 grams during the next 18 hours (24 hours test time).
-The total weight loss was 0.000 grams per ft.2 [0.000 grams per meter2] in 24 hours.
-The test density was 21.94 lbs./ft.3 [351 Kg/m3].
+Results: Monokote[®] MK-1000 HB, when subjected to tangential air stream of a velocity of 45.8 ft./sec [13.7m/s], resulted in a weight loss of 0.000 grams at one hour, 0.000 grams during the next 5 hours, and 0.001 grams during the next 18 hours (24 hours test time), for a total weight loss of 0.001 grams over the 24 hour test period.
+The loss per area of test section for the total test period was 0.000 grams per square foot.
+The test density was 17.7 lbs./ft.3 [284 Kg/m3].